veelenga/veelenga.github.io/_posts/2026-05-16-scripting-crystal-with-lua.markdown

 published: true
 ---

-This post walks through how Crystal and Lua run inside the same program and talk to each other, and the small, clever data structure that makes the whole thing work.
+This post walks through how Crystal and Lua run inside the same program and talk to each other.
+We'll use [lua.cr](https://github.com/veelenga/lua.cr), a Crystal shard I built that wraps the Lua 5.4 C API.
+The whole bridge between the two languages comes down to one small data structure: a stack.

-The concrete tool we'll use is [lua.cr](https://github.com/veelenga/lua.cr), a Crystal shard I built that wraps the Lua 5.4 C API.
-No prior knowledge of it is needed — the focus here is on the idea, not the syntax.
-Once the idea clicks, the code stops looking strange.

 ## The Lua stack

-Lua isn't really meant to be used on its own.
-It was designed to be **embedded**, meaning it can be dropped into a host program (in our case a Crystal app) so that the host can be configured, scripted, or extended without recompiling.
-That's why Lua scripts run inside Redis, inside Neovim, inside World of Warcraft.
-Same Lua, different hosts.

-To make that work, Lua needs a way to exchange values with whatever language is hosting it.
-It can't just share memory: the host and Lua have different type systems, different garbage collectors, different ideas of what an object even is.
+Lua is designed to be **embedded** in other programs, so those programs can be scripted or extended at runtime without recompiling.
+That's why Lua runs inside Redis, Neovim, and World of Warcraft.
+To make that work, Lua and its host need a way to exchange values, but they can't just share memory: different type systems, different garbage collectors, different ideas of what an object is.

 So Lua picked the simplest thing that could work: **a stack**.

-The host puts values on the stack.
-Lua reads values off the stack.
-When a function call needs to happen, both sides agree to leave the inputs and outputs on the stack.
-That's the whole protocol.
+The host puts values on it, Lua reads values off it, and function calls happen by leaving inputs and outputs on it.
+Here is an example:

-Here's what one full round-trip looks like — Crystal calling a Lua function `sum(3, 5)` and getting `8` back:

 ![Calling sum(3, 5) through the Lua stack](/images/lua-cr/stack-animation.svg)